 The State Regents compute the mean ACT composite and subject scores for the state of Oklahoma for each individual high school site.
 This computation is based on the highest composite test score of those who took the ACT more than one time.
-ACT, Inc. calculates the mean ACT composite score on the last test score.
-Therefore, the computed mean ACT scores by OSRHE and ACT, Inc. are not comparable.
-The rationale for using the highest score is that Oklahoma higher education policies rely on ACT scores and other relevant data in making collegiate level decisions for the student.
-Consequently, the highest score more accurately reflects student achievement.
+ACT Inc. calculates the mean ACT composite score on the last test score.
+Therefore, the computed mean ACT scores by OSRHE and ACT Inc. are not comparable.
+The rationale for using the highest score is that Oklahoma higher education policies rely on ACT scores and other relevant data in making some admissions and course placement decisions for the student.
+Consequently, the highest score more accurately reflects actual use of these data.

 The student’s ACT score is credited to the high school where the highest score was earned.
 If the high school code does not match a valid Oklahoma high school site, then the score is excluded.